department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2024-03-usability-testing-rd2-at/conversation-guide.md

 - Have you accessed notes or full details of your doctor’s visit in the past?
   - _\[If yes\]_ What were you looking for?
-- Let’s say that you recently saw a doctor in November 2023, and you want to see the details of that visit, please walk through how you would do that.
+- Let’s say that Jamie saw a doctor in November 2023, and you want to see the details of that visit, please walk through how you would do that on this website.

 _\[If they do not find the page or start scrolling through, say\]_

-- Where do you expect visit information to be on Jamie’s medical record?
+- Where do you expect visit information to be on Jamie’s medical record a website like this?

 _\[Direct to list, if needed\]_